YUTA-fywoo/chatgpt-web-workers/README.md

 ### Plugin packaging

 The repository also contains `.codex-plugin/plugin.json` and the `skills/` directory for plugin distribution.
-The release's `-plugin.zip` preserves that layout.
-This is a GitHub source release; it is **not a claim of acceptance into OpenAI's plugin directory**.
-The standalone skill is the documented quick-start path here.
+The source archive preserves that layout.
+The standalone skill is the quick-start path; the repository root provides the matching plugin distribution structure.

 ## Use